Social commerce strategies: from browsing to buying on social media

 • Content calendar: Plan 3 months ahead

-• Visual identity: Consistent look and feel across all platforms
+• Visual identity: Consistent appearance across all platforms

 • Community building: Follow and engage with potential customers